masanose/Udas/ReadMe.txt

 ++++++++++++++++++++++++++++++++
 +     System Requirements      +
 ++++++++++++++++++++++++++++++++
-  The system requirements are the same as required for TDAS.
+  The system requirements are the same as required for SPEDAS.
-Please see TDAS Users' Guide.
+Please see SPEDAS(TDAS) Users' Guide.
 (http://themis.ssl.berkeley.edu/software.shtml)